 Big news!
 The Meeting House has reopened.
 You may remember that we’ve been doing preservation work on it since last fall.
 Check out this post if you want to learn more.

 We hope you’ll visit soon to see for yourself, but here’s some history, a few fun facts and a glimpse into the iconic view that we get to see everyday!

-The reason this building is called the 1820 Meeting House is because it was the third Meeting House the Pleasant Hill Shakers built here.
+The reason this building is called the 1820 Meeting House is because it was the second Meeting House the Pleasant Hill Shakers built in the Village.
 Since then, it has gone through several preservation projects.

 During the post-Shaker period, the Meeting House served many purposes, including home to the Shakertown Baptist Church and an automotive garage!

-The Meeting House has a unique architectural structure, including a truss system, which allows the beams in the attic to hold the second floor up.
+The Meeting House has a unique architectural structure, including a truss system, which allows the beams in the attic to hold up the second floor.
 This makes it so there aren’t any pillars or beams on the main floor to obstruct movement and dancing.

 In 1968, the nonprofit organization that had been established in the early 1960s opened a museum on this site.
 The Meeting House was interpreted for some 50,000 guests that first year.

 The second floor of the Meeting House was utilized as administrative offices until 1994, when the current Administration building was opened.

 Beginning in 2016, Top to Bottom tours were offered weekly to give people a behind-the-scenes view of the Meeting House attic and the cellar underneath the building.

 The Meeting House is the only white painted building on the property.
 While it was customary for Shakers to use white to denote the Meeting House, Kentucky is well-known for its white limestone, which is present in several of the other buildings on this site.